razetime/bqn-vscode/README.md

 - Symbol name and data available with `Ctrl+space`

 TODO:
-- Multline string highlighting
-- Block context highlighting
+- Block context highlighting for symbols like `𝕨` and `𝕣`
 - inline code execution similar to [nvim-bqn](https://git.sr.ht/~detegr/nvim-bqn)
+- CBQN WASM interpreter bundled with the extension